thoughtbot/guides/best-practices/README.md

 * Avoid a Flash of Unstyled Text, even when no cache is available.
 * Avoid rendering delays caused by synchronous loading.
-* Use https instead of http when linking to assets.
+* Use HTTPS instead of HTTP when linking to assets.

 JavaScript
 ----------